 No integration or technology stack is perfect.
 Ever.
 Anywhere.
 That’s why compromise is an essential requirement.
 A beautifully designed integration makes angels sing, but it only happens when your people stack designs that integration as a team.

 Handling change management

-Your people are in place and they are ready to play ball, but don’t stop there.
-There is one last piece for integration success: change management.
-If you’re not thinking about the launch and long-term adoption of your integration, you run the risk of it never being accepted by the masses.
+Your resources are in place, your team is on board, and you’ve started to integrate a new solution.
+Good, just don’t plan on stopping there.
+Whenever you integrate new software you have to do this one last piece well: change management.
+Even with the most enthusiastic team, if you’re not thinking about the launch and long-term adoption of your integration, you run the risk of it never being accepted.

 The purpose of an integration is to reduce redundancies, disconnects, and bottlenecks.
 But, don’t pretend that it won’t impact someone’s regular day-to-day.
 Whether “the button for the thing used to be here and now it’s there” or certain processes are moved from one platform to another, change is inevitable.

 While the greater good (which often includes cost savings) is a worthwhile outcome of an integration, it still changes things.
 And change is hard.
 Your users will need new training.
 Documentation will need updating.
 A formal launch with visible support from senior leadership might be required.

 Change management takes focus, and it’s worth doing well.
 Prosci, a global leader in change management, has studied project sponsorship over the last two decades.
 They’ve found that with “poor” change management you only have a 15% chance of meeting or exceeding your goals.
 With “excellent” change management, you’ve got a 93% chance of success.